 Note: To see the defaults for LDAP replication in SIMP, review the parameters passed to the module openldap/manifests/server/syncrepl.pp.
-These parameters are used to add the replication settings to the syncrepl.conf file.
-Definitions can be found in the syncrepl.conf (5) man page.
+These parameters are used to add the replication settings to the openldap/manifests/server/syncrepl.pp.
+These parameters are used to add the replication settings to the openldap/manifests/server/syncrepl.pp.